dart-archive/www.dartlang.org/src/site/downloads/mac.markdown

 {% endprettify %}

-### Specifying a custom location
+### Specifying a custom location {#homebrew-custom-location}

-By default, Homebrew downloads to `/usr/local`.
-This requires using `sudo` to handle issues with file permissions.
+By default, Homebrew downloads to `/usr/local`, which might require using `sudo` to handle issues with file permissions.
 If you prefer, you can download to another location where you have write permissions, such as your home directory.